What Are the Differences in Safety Razors?

 - Adjustable - Adjustable safety razors change the blade gap to lessen or heighten the aggression.
 Typically a large blade gap = more aggressive.
 Again more blade comes in contact with the skin thereby increasing the “danger zone” for both hair removal AND irritation.

-- Single Edge - As opposed to a DE (double edge) blade with TWO cutting side, a single edge safety razor has only one side with a cutting edge.
+- Single Edge - As opposed to a DE (double edge) blade with TWO cutting sides, a single edge safety razor has only one side with a cutting edge.
 There are two different types of single edge blades.
 Injector blades are usually short (similar to DE) blades with one sharp side that are inserted into the razor.
 Artist Club style blades are longer than a typical DE blade.
 Single edge blades can be more aggressive, because they are thicker and have less bend to them.
 The artist club blades also cover more territory per pass and so are often deemed more efficient.

 How Does the Head Affect Your Shave?: